 IDEM has updated the General Construction Permit for Water Mains (NOI) application (available on the IDEM Forms page, Form 49008).
 In an effort to increase awareness and compliance with Indiana’s Cross Connection Control rules, the form now includes two questions in regard to cross connection control and backflow.
 For proposed water main extensions with commercial or industrial customers, applicants will now need to verify whether the customer is designated a cross connection hazard in accordance with 327 IAC 8-10-4(c), and if so, confirm that the appropriate backflow protection will be installed at the service connection.
 The new form also includes instructions for electronic payment and submission.

 In order to obtain an individual construction permit, the construction permit application (available on the IDEM Forms page) must be properly completed and submitted along with project drawings and specifications.
 The Construction Permit application has also been updated with current standard references and instructions for electronic submission and payments.
 For emergency situations, an emergency drinking water construction permit form (also available on the IDEM Forms page) must be completed and submitted.
 All plans, specifications, and applications must be prepared by or under the direct supervision of a professional engineer (P.E.) registered in Indiana and shall bear the seal and certification of the professional engineer certifying that construction of the proposed project following the application, plans, and specifications will produce drinking water of satisfactory quality and normal operating pressure at the peak operating flow rate.
-Exceptions to the P.E. requirement can be found in 327 IAC 8-3-2.1.
-Permit staff will review the project design, drawings and specifications to ensure they follow our construction standards in 327 IAC 8-3 thru 327 IAC 8-4 as well as the Recommended Standards for Waterworks, 2012 Edition, Great Lakes-Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers [PDF].
+Exceptions to the P.E. requirement can be found in 327 IAC 8-3-2.1 (page 243 in the PDF document).
+Permit staff will review the project design, drawings and specifications to ensure they follow our construction standards in 327 IAC 8-3 thru 327 IAC 8-4.

 Pursuant to 327 IAC 8-10-9(b), IDEM has created a state form for reporting backflow assembly test results (available on the IDEM Forms page, Form 55788).
 The purpose of the form is to standardize the type and amount of information needed to ensure the backflow assembly has been properly tested.
 Testers may continue to use other forms as long as it contains, at a minimum, the information on the state form.
 As before, the completed form must be submitted in the method required by the public water system to both customer and the public water system within 30 days of the test being completed.
 This form, nor any backflow test form, should not be sent to IDEM, unless specifically requested by IDEM.

-Indiana’s Cross Connection Control and Backflow Prevention program is based on regulations found at 327 IAC 8-10 [PDF] (see the bookmark for Rule 10 in the PDF document).
+Indiana’s Cross Connection Control and Backflow Prevention program is based on regulations found at 327 IAC 8-10 [PDF] (see the bookmark for Rule 10 or page 313 in the PDF document).
 The program’s main functions are: